ChilliCream/graphql-platform/website/src/docs/hotchocolate/fetching-data/pagination.md

 ## Problems

-But whilst _Offset-based_ pagination is simple to implement and works relatively well, there are also some problems:
+But whilst _offset-based_ pagination is simple to implement and works relatively well, there are also some problems:

-- Using `LIMIT` and `OFFSET` on the database-side does not scale well for large datasets.
+- Using `OFFSET` on the database-side does not scale well for large datasets.
 Most databases work with an index instead of numbered rows.
 This means the database always has to count _offset + limit_ rows, before discarding the offset and only returning the requested number of rows.

 - If new entries are written to or removed from our database at high frequency, the _offset_ becomes unreliable, potentially skipping or returning duplicate entries.

-Luckily we can solve these issues pretty easily by switching from an `offset` to a `cursor`.
-Continue reading to find out how this works.
+Luckily we can solve these issues pretty easily by switching from an _offset_ to a _cursor_.
+Continue reading to learn more.

 <!-- todo: not happy with this section yet -->

 # Cursor Pagination

-Contrary to the _Offset-based_ pagination, where we identify the position of an entry using an offset, _Cursor-based_ pagination works by returning the pointer to the next entry in our pagination.
+Contrary to the _offset-based_ pagination, where we identify the position of an entry using an offset, _cursor-based_ pagination works by returning the pointer to the next entry in our pagination.

-To understand this concept better, let's look at an example: We want to pagination over the users in our application.
+To understand this concept better, let's look at an example: We want to paginate over the users in our application.

 First we execute the following to receive our first page: